Sunday Morning Services"And they all gathered together in one spirit."

 When you arrive – please find the KIDS CHECK IN and register your kids and print out labels!

 Children go to children’s ministry

 What About Teens?

 We believe that teens are not just “the church of the future” but they are an integral part of the church now.
 To that end we continually endeavor to encourage and include teens in as many forms of ministry at our Sunday Services as possible, and we hope you get to see that!

 At the 10am service, we hold a Middle School Bible Study group from the end of worship until the end of church.
 They are released during announcements and walk down to our youth building, sometimes called the “Old Barn.”

 We encourage all teens to come Tuesday Nights from 6:30-8:30 to The Barn Youth Group.
-You can check out whats happening at our Facebook Page, and you can email Christian Dunn the youth pastor to find our more information (use the form below please).
+You can contact Christian Dunn, our youth pastor by using the form below with further questions.

 Please let us know what questions you have, or who you would like to contact!